datalayer/lexical-loro/README.md

 4. **Synchronization**: Changes are serialized and sent to other clients via WebSocket with document ID
 5. **Conflict Resolution**: Loro CRDT automatically merges changes without conflicts

+The Complete Flow Diagram

+Remote User Types
+       ↓
+WebSocket Message
+       ↓
+loro-update received
+       ↓
+loroDocRef.current.import(update)
+       ↓
+doc.subscribe() callback fires
+       ↓
+updateLexicalFromLoro(editor, newText)
+       ↓
+editor.update() with new content
+       ↓
+Lexical State Updated
+       ↓
+UI Re-renders with New Content

+Protection Against Infinite Loops

+The system uses several mechanisms to prevent loops:

+isLocalChange.current flag - Prevents local changes from triggering remote updates { tag: 'collaboration' } on editor.update() - Allows the update listener to ignore these changes JSON comparison in updateLexicalFromLoro to avoid redundant updates

+When a Loro update is received, the Lexical state is updated through:

+WebSocket receives loro-update message

+loroDocRef.current.import(update) applies the change to Loro doc.subscribe() callback automatically fires updateLexicalFromLoro() converts Loro text to Lexical state editor.setEditorState() or DOM manipulation updates the editor

+The bridge is the doc.subscribe() callback on line 1901 - this is what makes Lexical automatically reflect any Loro document changes!

 ### Lexical Integration

 The Lexical editor integration includes: